miklt/Sharif-Judge/v1.4/classes.md

 Assistants
 ---------------

-Select users of levels admin, head_instructor e instructor as the assistants of the class.
+Select users of levels admin, head_instructor and instructor as the assistants of the class.
 The same user cannot be added twice.

 Students
 ------------